A rank function for Fra\"{\i}ss\'{e} classes and the rank property: Rank and the amalgamation property

-The results of this section form a hierarchy of universality controlled by the rank: $\rk(X)\geq n$ implies that every structure in $\cF$ of size at most $n$ embeds into $X$ (Proposition~\ref{rk geq n embeds all}); $\rk(X)\geq\w$ is equivalent to $\age(X)=\cF$ and forces $\cF$ to be Fra\"iss\'e (Theorem~\ref{rk geq omega implies AP}, Proposition~\ref{rk geq omega iff age}); and $\rk(X)=\infty$ is equivalent to the Fra\"iss\'e limit embedding into $X$ (Proposition~\ref{rk infty iff universal}).
+The results of this section form a hierarchy of universality controlled by the rank: $\rk(X)\geq n$ implies that every structure in $\cF$ of size at most $n$ embeds into $X$ (Corollary~\ref{rk geq n embeds all}); $\rk(X)\geq\w$ is equivalent to $\age(X)=\cF$ and forces $\cF$ to be Fra\"iss\'e (Theorem~\ref{rk geq omega implies AP}, Proposition~\ref{rk geq omega iff age}); and $\rk(X)=\infty$ is equivalent to $\cF$ being Fra\"iss\'e and its limit embedding into $X$ (Proposition~\ref{rk infty iff universal}).
 The countable ordinal values between $\w$ and $\infty$ thus provide a fine measure of how far a structure is from containing the Fra\"iss\'e limit.

+The amalgamation property enters Section~\ref{sec rank} only once: in the proof of Proposition~\ref{rank of substructure geq than the rank of its prime extensions}, which amalgamates an abstract prime extension $B$ of $F$ with the realized prime extension $G$ to obtain a common extension in $\cF$.
+Once that proposition is established, no later proof reconstructs this kind of amalgamation step: each of the three settings developed in the remaining sections encodes prime extensions concretely --- $\cF$-good types under FEP in Section~\ref{FAP and FEP section}, subsets $S\subseteq F$ for tournaments in Section~\ref{tournaments section}, and intervals induced by $F$ in $Y$ for linear orders in Section~\ref{sec linear orders} --- then any extension exhibited in a proof already belongs to $\cF$ by construction, and Proposition~\ref{rank of substructure geq than the rank of its prime extensions} is invoked only as a black box.